Metadrop/behat-contexts/README.md

 ### Entity Context

-Agnostic steps related with entities.
+Agnostic steps related to entities.

 #### Steps

 - Given I go to the last entity :entity created

   Go to last entity created.

- - Given I go to the last entity :entity with :bundle bundle created Go to the last entity created from a specific bundle.
+- Given I go to the last entity :entity with :bundle bundle created

+  Go to the last entity created from a specific bundle.

- - Given I go to :subpath of the last entity :entity created Go to last entity created subpath (e.g.: node/1/edit).
+- Given I go to :subpath of the last entity :entity created

+  Go to last entity created subpath (e.g.: node/1/edit).

- - Given I go to :subpath of the last entity :entity with :bundle bundle created.
+- Given I go to :subpath of the last entity :entity with :bundle bundle created

   Go to last entity created subpath (e.g.: node/1/edit) from a specific bundle.

+#### Configuration

+No configuration needed.

 ### File context

-Create files in drupal.
+Create files in Drupal.

 #### Steps

 - Given file with name :filename

-     Create file in drupal file system.
-Files are extracted from files_path set in behat.
+  Create file in Drupal file system.
+Files are extracted from `files_path` set in Behat configuration.

-   - Given file with name :filename in the :directory directory Create file in drupal file system in a specific directory.
+- Given file with name :filename in the :directory directory

+  Create file in Drupal file system in a specific directory.
 Directory must start with file system (public:// , private://).
 Default is public:// .

+#### Configuration

+Configure the `files_path` parameter in your `behat.yml` to specify where test files are located.

 ### Form Context